A Simple DIY: Dried Orange Slice Wreath

 A Little Fairy Dust

 Every handmade wreath tells a story of the simple joy of creating with nature’s gifts.
 This dried orange slice wreath brings a bit of that magic.
 Hang it on your door, your mantel, or a cabinet, wherever you want a touch of handmade charm and a hint of citrus warmth.
+If you prefer to buy one of my Orange Slice Wreaths, just follow this link!

 Back to blog